ClaytonWhitteberry/DATA4380/projects/Tabular/ThoughtsUpdates.md

 spectrogram data to see if I can find anything useful there as well.
 As far as questions for moving forward, I need to figure out what I think really stands out from the plots I've done.
 It seems like there's a bit of variability even within activity types and I'm not sure what to do with that yet.

+#### March 4th

+Began working with Scipy's FFT function.
+I can take a column of EEG data and pass the FFT function that column's data and it will return an array of the transformed values.
+In the documentation, I need to figure out exactly what they're doing to plot the data.
+They use scipy.fft and scipy.fftfreq to get the x and y for their plot.
+It's the fftfreq function that is tripping me up.
+Once I understand that, I can then plot the transformed data and see what it looks like.
+In the example in their documentation the plot has two peaks between zero and 100 and is flat elsewhere.
+These peaks are the sort of information I'm looking for in order to build features for doing classification.

+Because I was a bit stuck, I began working on something else I had thought of yesterday.
+Whenever it is time to split my data for training, valiidation, and testing, I am going to need a way to efficiently pull sub EEGs and sub Spectrograms and then be able to pass those through functions which will check them for null values, extreme values, etc. I will need to then pass the data through functions which will address those values in some way and functions which will calculate my feature data for each sub EEG and sub Spectrogram.
+I wrote the function to take a row's EEG ID and its start time for the sub EEG and return the sub EEG.
+I also wrote the function that will check the sub EEG for null values and return whatever the max number of null values in a column is.
+I may change the way I've done this, but for now the purpose is to see what percentage of rows contain missing data.
+I want to set a threshold where if more than x percentage of rows are missing data, I won't use that EEG.
+If less than that percentage are missing data, I'll fill in the missing data with the column's mean.
+I think using the mean makes most sense with continuous data that has such large dimensions.